aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 ## Using Operation Paginators

-Typically, when you retrieve a list of items, you might need to check the output for a token or marker to confirm whether an AWS returned all results from your request.
+Typically, when you retrieve a list of items, you may need to check the output struct for a token or marker to confirm whether the AWS service returned all results from your request.
 If present, you use the token or marker to request the next page of results.
 Instead of managing these tokens or markers, you can use the service package's available paginator types.

-Paginator helpers are available for support service operations.
-Constructing an operation paginator is using operations respective `New<OperationName>Paginator` found service's Go package.
-Paginator construct functions take the service `Client`, the operation's `<OperationName>Input` input parameters, and an optional set of functional arguments allowing for you to configure the optional pagiantor settings.
+Paginator helpers are available for supported service operations, and can be found in the service client's Go package.
+To construct a paginator for a supported operation, use the `New<OperationName>Paginator` function.
+Paginator construct functions take the service `Client`, the operation's `<OperationName>Input` input parameters, and an optional set of functional arguments allowing you to configure other optional paginator settings.

 The returned operation paginator type provides a convenient way to iterate over a paginated operation until you have reached the last page, or you have found the item(s) that your application was searching for.
 A paginator type has